simondavies/electron-vuejs-starter/README.md

 # Electron Vue JS Starter
 A simple basic Electron base set up featuring ES6 features adn Vue JS.
 Some type of boilerplate to start a/add to project, to save time.

+### this install is currently for Mac OSX and is in constant developement.
+__Use the master branch for the latest stable verison.__

 For the moment to install, clone the repo: